 CEO Thanks Contractors for Speeding Along Renovations

 It's official!
-Wittenborg University of Applied Sciences celebrated the opening of its new Amsterdam building during a low-key but joyous event on Friday evening.
+WUAS celebrated the opening of its new Amsterdam building during a low-key but joyous event on Friday evening.

 Though students and staff already moved in late August, in time for the start of the new academic year, the official "housewarming" party only happened on Friday.
 The building was opened for visitors on Friday afternoon to tour and admire the premises.